Please help us share God's truths and hope in Christ.

 [Watch the Video “Whatever It Takes” below.]

-As we mark the 20th anniversary of this tragedy, reflect and remember the victims of Columbine.
-Thirteen lives were taken far too soon and many others were changed forever on that fateful day.
+As we mark the 25th anniversary of this tragedy, reflect and remember the victims.
+Thirteen lives were taken far too soon, and many others were changed forever on that fateful day.
 Let us never forget that in the midst of that evil and tragedy, Jesus was there.

 What Should Be Remembered from the Columbine Tragedy?

 The world focused on the terror and tragedy of that day.
-But in the darkness emerged a beacon of light when stories began to be told, stories of faith in God and testimonies about Jesus who is the Light in the darkness and our Hope in tragedy.
+But in the darkness emerged a beacon of light when stories began to be told — stories of faith in God and testimonies about Jesus, who is the Light in the darkness and true Hope in tragedy.
 The most notable stories were of two young ladies who were murdered, Cassie Burnall and Rachel Scott.
 Both were faithful followers of the Lord Jesus Christ and lived their lives for Him.

 Cassie Burnall